DTMcrae/1800_202310_BBY29/README.md

 ```
 node server.js
 ```
-2. open 8000 server in your browser
+2. open 8000 server in your browser (localhost:8000 for Windows)

 ## 5. Known Bugs and Limitations
 Here are some known bugs: